2018 Intensive Workshops

 The Heart is an extremely vital organ and heart disease is a major health problem with serious consequences.
 But heart conditions can go beyond clogged arteries and cholesterol readings.
 In the ancient systems of healing, such as Chinese, Ayurvedic and the Greek/Arabic system called Unani, the concept of “heart” references the physical heart and the entire arterial system but also encompasses a broad physiological as well as psychological function as well.
 In these Ancient systems of medicine, nightmares, anxiety, feeling mentally dispersed or even excessively excited might be determined to be a Heart disorder.
 Other maladies of the heart are long term resentment, hatred, deep sorrow and lack of joy.
 To determine if their patient had “heart” problems, the ancient doctors would observe the demeanor of their patient and ask questions about their vitality, nerves, emotions, sleep, dreams, appetite, digestion, lungs and the other organs.
 We will talk about herbs that ease the heart traumas and also discuss what the ancients herbalists of the East called "exhilarents," which are herbs and aromas that helped with many "heart conditions."
 We will also discuss the effects that emotional shocks, loss and sustained grief have on our bodies.
 We will sample herbs and formulas that may give us greater ease as we traverse the underworld of loss and shock.
 We will also talk about some of the very potent Chinese and Ayurvedic herbs that help the heart to function more optimally and that help resolve heart symptoms as well.
 Herbs such as Tienchi ginseng, Dan shen, albezzia flowers and bark, rose petals, and many tonic herbs will be discussed in depth. (intermediate/advanced)

-2. A Blissful Pairing: Chocolate and Cannabis CBD with Hailey Cohn & Rochelle Baca
+FULL 2.
+A Blissful Pairing: Chocolate and Cannabis CBD with Hailey Cohn & Rochelle Baca

 In this intensive, Hailey Cohen and Rochelle Baca will explore the amazing (and delicious!) healing properties of cannabis CBD and chocolate.
 In this class, participants will learn how to make different herbal infusions, including Cannabis CBD flower oils using stove-top and solar methods.
 Then these oils and infusions will be transformed into delicious chocolate truffles.
 Truffles will be made from coconut based fats, so no animal products will be used.
-This class will also discuss both constituents of CBD & CBD-a and will explain the benefits of eating and topically using CBD oil. (all levels)
+This class will also discuss both constituents of CBD & CBD-a and will explain the benefits of eating and topically using CBD oil. (all levels) Join the waitlist for the Intensive

 Sunday 9- 1 Intensives